 Commencement ceremony planning is underway!
-This year, Southwestern is celebrating its one hundred and seventh annual commencement ceremony on Sunday, May 29, 2022, at 10:00am at the Rose Bowl.
-All students who have successfully completed coursework for the J.D., LL.M., or J.D./M.B.A. during the Fall 2021, January 2022, Spring 2022, and July 2022 terms are invited to participate in the ceremony.
+This year, Southwestern is celebrating its one-hundred-and-ninth annual commencement ceremony on Friday, May 17, 2024, at the Rose Bowl.
+All students who have successfully completed coursework for the J.D., LL.M., or J.D./M.B.A. during Fall 2023, January 2024, Spring 2024, and July 2024 terms are invited to participate in the ceremony.

 Grads should check their SW email regularly for Commencement announcements and reminders.
 Contact firstname.lastname@example.org or visit the Administrative Services Office in W100 for any questions.